Jorge Polanco Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.
+- The Royals pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.19).
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.21).

+- Yarbrough (3-5 with a 4.70 ERA and 24 strikeouts in 44 2/3 innings pitched) makes the start for the Royals, his seventh of the season.

-- His most recent appearance was on Sunday against the New York Yankees, when the right-hander tossed five innings, surrendering five earned runs while giving up nine hits.
+- In his most recent time out on Monday against the Cleveland Guardians, the lefty threw six innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.